-The Immigrant Defense Project, a New York based nonprofit that pushes for immigrant rights, found that in 2019, 127 migrants had been arrested in or around New York courthouses.
-A similar amount of courthouse deportation arrests were reported in 2018 and 2017, a staggering increase from the 11 similar arrests reported in 2016.
+Despite an ongoing lawsuit and official directives restricting it, new reports show that Immigration and Customs Enforcement agents have continued the practice of arresting migrants at state courthouses.
+The Immigrant Defense Project, a New York-based nonprofit that pushes for immigrant rights, found that 127 migrants were arrested in or around New York courthouses in 2019.
+A similar amount of courthouse deportation arrests were reported in 2018 and 2017—a staggering increase from the 11 similar arrests reported in 2016.

 However, the Biden Administration limits the power of ICE to arrest.
 In another reversal of Trump Administration immigration policy, the Department of Homeland Security announced in April 2021 that federal agents would no longer be allowed to arrest people in or near courthouses for most immigration violations.

 In a statement announcing the new policy, Homeland Security Secretary Alejandro Mayorkas said that ICE can make arrests at courthouses in cases involving matters of national security or if the person poses a threat to public safety.
 Agents can also apprehend someone who is the subject of an active pursuit or who authorities suspect may destroy evidence in a criminal case.